raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 or an initiator (when receiving a DNS Stateful Operation response message).

 DNS Stateful Operations are expressed using type-length-value (TLV) syntax.

-"DSO" is used to mean DNS Stateful Operation.

-A DSO "Session" is established between two endpoints that acknowledge persistent DNS state via the exchange of DSO messages over the connection.
-This is distinct from, for example a DNS-over-TCP session as described in RC7766.

 Two timers are defined in this document: an inactivity timeout and a keepalive interval.
 The term "Session Timers" is used to refer to this pair of values.